-We then watched as a ball of mozzarella was retrieved, weighed (only €2) and placed in a bag.
-Now all we had to do was try it.
+We watched as a ball of mozzarella was retrieved, weighed and placed in a bag.
+Now, all we had to do was eat it.

 Not wanting to wait too long to experience the taste, we retrieved the mozzarella from the bag of liquid and took our first bites.

 Oh wow – the mozzarella tasted fantastic.

 The texture and flavour were so smooth and delicious.
 We ate the whole ball and knew we had to buy more.